rpgomes-code/kapital-api/README.md

-# YFinance API with Redis Caching
+# Kapital API

-A comprehensive FastAPI wrapper for the yfinance package that provides a complete RESTful API to access Yahoo Finance data, with Redis caching for improved performance.
+A comprehensive financial data API that provides RESTful access to market data, with intelligent Redis caching for improved performance.

 ## Features